finos/FDC3/docs/context/ref/ChatRoom.md

 ---
 # `ChatRoom`

-Reference to a chat room.
+Reference to a chat room (which could be used later to send a message to the room).

 ## Type